tonsmets/CloudShot/README.md

 - [ ] Check if all screenshots are uploaded on a timed interval (and upload them if not)
 - [ ] Check if there is a server connection, else add the screenshots to a queue
 - [ ] Write .plist file to make the Python daemon start on boot
+- [ ] Think about chaging the watchdog approach with a timed interval check

 ## Introduction
 Okay, to be clear: I wrote this software just because I needed a simple way to share screenshots.
 The back-end is currently done and I'm busy writing the client.
 The client will be a daemon that runs in te background.
 When you take a screenshot, it uploads it to the server and then copies the URL to your clipboard.